Supreme Court of Argentina: Headquarters

 The Supreme Court of Argentina is headquartered in the Palacio de Justicia, in the Buenos Aires neighbourhood of San Nicolás (the surrounding area is commonly known as "Tribunales" due to the palace's location).
 The building was designed by French architect Norbert Maillart in 1906, and initially inaugurated in 1910.
 Subsequent works, both logistical and aesthetic, continued until 1942, and among its most noteworthy monuments are Justice, by Rogelio Yrurtia, and José de San Martín, by Luis Perlotti.

 History

-Until the 2000s, the Court lacked independence from the executive branch in many cases.
-Several of its justices were accused of forming an "automatic majority", who consistently agreed on votes having to do with interests of the administration.
-Authors have underlined a sort of "spoils system", leading to changes of the Court's composition following each new political majority.
-The Supreme Court has been characterized by both "instability in its composition" and inconsistency in its rulings.
-However, reforms in 1994 and 2003 have improved the democratic character of the Court.